fengxuanrui/fengxuanrui.github.io/_pages/about.md

 Preprints
 ======
+· With Shuzhe Cai, Yun Gong, Zhenfu Wang, Propagation of Chaos for 2D Particle System with Coulomb Interaction on the Whole Space.
+Forthcoming.

+· With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space.
+Forthcoming.

 · With José Antonio Carrillo, Shuchen Guo, Pierre-Emmanuel Jabin and Zhenfu Wang, Relative Entropy Method for Particle Approximation of the Landau Equation for Maxwellian Molecules. [arXiv](https://arxiv.org/pdf/2408.15035)

 · With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space.
 Submitted to Peking Mathematical Journal. [arXiv](https://arxiv.org/pdf/2310.05156.pdf)